 Just a Few Last Words on Trap Shooting Tips

 Getting better at trap shooting is going to take practice.
-If you can get an automatic thrower, that will be better for you, so you don’t need to have someone else there with you to launch the clays.
+If you can get an automatic thrower, that will be better for you.
+That way, you don’t need to have someone else there with you to launch the clays.

-Before you decide to go solo, though, make sure you know what you’re doing so you don’t accidentally cause any problems while you’re out shooting.
-Practice with a buddy when you can, too, to keep everyone safe and sound.
+Before you decide to go solo, though, make sure you know what you’re doing.
+You want to be safe.
+Practice with a buddy when you can, to keep everyone safe and sound.

 Once you get the hang of trap shooting, you’re going to love the rush you get when you break that clay.
 It is pretty fantastic.
-As long as you practice, it can happen to you, too!
+And as long as you practice, it can happen to you, too!